-DHTM learns $f_l$ and $w_{ul}$ weights by Monte-Carlo Hebbian-like updates.
-First, $h^i_{t-1}$ and $h^k_t$ are sampled from their posterior distributions: $p(h^i_{t-1}\ |\ o^i_{t-1}) \propto M^i_{t-1}$ and $p(h^k_t\ |\ o^k_t)$ correspondingly.
-Then $f_l$ is updated according to the segment's $s_l$ and its cell's $c^j_t$ activity so that $f_l$ is proportional to several coincidences $s_l=c^j_t=1$ during the recent past, i.e., cell and its segment are active at the same time step, like shown in Figure~\ref{fig:method}C. It's similar to Baum-Welch's update rule \citep{baum_welch_1970} for the transition matrix in HMM, which, in effect, counts transitions from one state to another, but, in our case, the previous state (context) is represented by a group of RVs.
+That is, $f_l$ is trained to be equal to the cell's average activation frequency when the segment is active.
+It's similar to Baum-Welch's update rule \citep{baum_welch_1970} for the transition matrix in HMM, which, in effect, counts transitions from one state to another, but in our case, the previous state (context) is represented by a group of RVs.

 Weights $w_{ul}$ are also updated by the Hebbian rule to reflect the specificity of a presynaptic $u$ for activating a segment $l$.
-If the activities of the presynaptic cell and its segment coincide, we increase $w_{ul}$; otherwise, $w_{ul}$ is decreased.
+That is, they are targeted to represent the probability ${p(s_l=1\ |\ c^u_{t-1}=1)}$ that segment $s_l$ is active, given that cell $u$ was active at the previous time step.
+In our algorithm, it is approximated as an exponential moving average of the frequency activation of segment $s_l$, given $c^u_{t-1}=1$: